 Instead of delivering another PowerPoint presentation, think about implementing interactive components.
 If your high tech, you may want to consider using Virtual Reality (VR) training over text-based.
 One study showed that people who participated in interactive VR training were better able to identify hazardous actions than participants of text-based training.

-If you rather not go high tech, use a case study to break the training down into bite-size pieces that can be digested.
+If you’d rather not go high tech, use a case study to break the training down into bite-size pieces.
 Workers will relate to case studies that are from a similar industry.
 Using a case study will allow you to break the scenario down to emphasizing the hazard, proper response, and utilize small groups to facilitate discussion.

-4. Drill in pictograms, reading labels, and SDS format.
+Drill in pictograms, reading labels, and SDS format

 The employee’s first line of defense in the case of chemical release is the chemical label and the SDS.
 Both of these contain enough information for the employee to recognize the type of hazard and how to protect themselves.
 OSHA provides free training resources for all of these: pictogram handout, reference label, and SDS brief broken down by section.

 If an employee acts like they don’t know, spend additional time on training them to do their job safely.
-Pair inexperienced employees with experienced employees — they know the hazards probably better than you do and can provide first-hand knowledge that may be better comprehended by the less knowledgeable employee.
+Pair inexperienced employees with experienced employees.
+They know the hazards probably more than you do and can provide first-hand knowledge that new workers may understand better.